Results of City Survey On Curtis Street “Park” Now Available

-What happened to this promising idea? (six years later)
+What has happened to this popular idea – years later?

 In the Downtown Specific Plan (2011) residents proposed the creation of THREE integrated pedestrian-friendly, public spaces: